shankar-ray/force-spa/README.md

 force-spa
 =========

-Simple Persistent Annotations for Salesforce
+Simple Persistence Annotations for Salesforce

+A CRUD-based interface for interacting with persistent records in Salesforce through the use of annotated Javabeans.